 And so we ask: Are we bound forever to the decisions of our ancestors?
 If this be the logic of opponents to establishing an independent Texas, how do they justify the actions of our ancestors, who threw off their bondage to England?
 According to the great American Declaration of Independence, every individual has the inherent right to determine his or her destiny.
 Jefferson himself, the author of that profound document, declared that a rebellion would be necessary on a regular basis in order to secure our individual rights.

 We are not advocating a rebellion.
 We are advocating a peaceful and lawful process of change.
-We advocate the right of each individual to decide his or her own future.
+We advocate the right of Texans to decide their own future.

 Unlike Mr Chase and the other U.S. supremes who so arrogantly denied the right of Texans to decide their own future, we believe that to be truly free, each of us must have the unrestricted right of free association, to form compacts and agreements among ourselves as to how we shall live.
 Those among us who wish to continue in an enslaved condition to the U.S. must be allowed to do so, but they must not be allowed to force that slavery on the rest of Texas.

-We recognize the obstacles set before us, including those who will insist on enforcing the 1868 U.S. Supreme Court decision.
+We recognize the obstacles set before us, including those who will insist on enforcing the 1868 U.S. Supreme Court’s decision in Texas v White.
 So be it.
 But the final and ultimate decision on our political future is solely and exclusively in the hands of Texans.